Online Partial Discharge Measurement Service

 2. Airborne Ultrasonic Detection – For Surface Discharge

 While TEV detects internal faults, it is effectively blind to surface issues.
 Surface tracking, arcing, and Corona discharge emit acoustic energy.
-This technology is often paired with Thermal Scan Electrical Cabinet Services to provide a complete picture of connection health.
+This technology is often paired with Thermal Scanning Services to provide a complete picture of connection health.

 • Target Defects: Surface tracking on polluted insulators, loose mechanical connections causing arcing, and corona discharge on HV bushings.

-• Methodology: Scanning air vents, door gaps (louvers), and cable boxes.
+• Methodology: Scanning air vents, door gaps, and cable boxes.
 The signal is heterodyned (frequency shifted) into the audible range for the engineer to listen via headphones.

-The HFCT (also known as RFCT) is the most reliable method for assessing the condition of XLPE (Cross-linked Polyethylene) and PILC cables.
-It is also a vital technique when assessing grid components like Reclosers and their associated cabling.
+The HFCT is the most reliable method for assessing the condition of XLPE and PILC cables.
+It is also a vital technique when assessing grid components like Reclosers.

 • Target Defects: Water treeing evolving into electrical trees in XLPE, void discharges in cable joints, and poor workmanship in cable terminations (stress cones).